demisto/content/Packs/CortexXDR/Playbooks/Cortex_XDR_-_Check_Action_Status_README.md

-Playbook that takes action id and checks the action status.
+Checks the action status of an action ID.
-Please enter action id you want to know it’s status.
+Enter the action ID of the action whose status you want to know.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.